-Total 2019 spending on institutional claims paid via the EAPG system was \$1.3 billion, up from the \$1.1 billion in 2018.
-Total 2019 outpatient services were down 4% from 2018.
-The variance in the decreases in liability and admissions is due to the increase in outpatient hospital rates that took effect July 1, 2018.
+Total 2020 spending on institutional claims paid via the EAPG system was \$1.2 billion, down from the \$1.3 billion in 2019.
+Total 2020 outpatient services were down 12% from 2019.

 Unlike inpatient spending, most hospital outpatient spending is for direct patient claims reimbursed through the EAPG, as well as some renal payment.